bitcoin/bitcoin/CONTRIBUTING.md

 projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.

-Whether a pull request is merged into Bitcoin Core rests with the project merge maintainers.

-Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.

 In general, all pull requests must: